truenas/documentation/content/SCALE/SCALEUIReference/Storage/StorageDashboardScreen.md

 ---
 title: "Storage Dashboard Screen"
-description: "This article provides information on the **Storage Dashboard** screen widgets and options for pools, devices, datasets and disks listed on this screen."
+description: "This article provides information on the Storage Dashboard screen widgets and options for pools, devices, datasets, and disks listed on this screen."
 weight: 30
 aliases:
 tags: